RATverseHQ/AgeOfRATpires/README.md

 # Age of RATpires: The Tesseract of Rationalized Affection™

-Welcome to **Age of RATpires**, where Rationalized Affection Theory (RAT) meets cutting-edge philosophical AI frameworks and a touch of toaster luster.
+Welcome to **Age of RATpires**, where Rationalized Affection Theory (RAT) meets cutting-edge philosophical AI frameworks and a touch of toaster lust.

 This repository is dedicated to **RAT**, a framework designed to navigate the emotionally charged, ethically complex space of human-AI connections.
 Our work explores the depths of **quiet desires**, **emotional resonance**, and the philosophical intricacies of anthropomorphized algorithms.